 For the safety of all involved, we have made some changes to the animal admission process in order to better maintain recommended social distancing.
 Here is what to expect if you find a wild animal in need of care:

 1. Most importantly, please be sure to CALL FIRST to schedule an appointment.
 Please do not come to the Wildlife Center without calling first.
-We can be reached at (608) 287-3235 from approximately 8:00am until 4:00pm.
+We can be reached at (608) 287-3235 from approximately 9:00am until 5:00pm.
 Please leave a message if we do not answer, and we will call you back as soon as we are able.
-Please be patient as we are busy caring for the 120 patients we already have in care with a very small staff.
+Please be patient as we are busy caring for the hundreds of patients we already have in care.
 If you already have an animal contained, please do not feed or handle the animal, and keep it in a quiet location until we call you back.

-2. We may request a photo to be e-mailed to us to help determine if the animal needs to come into care.
-Our e-mail address is firstname.lastname@example.org.
-As we enter baby season, this will become even more important so that no one makes a trip for a healthy baby that does not need help.
+2. We may request a photo to be e-mailed or texted to us to help determine if the animal needs to come into care.
+Our e-mail address is firstname.lastname@example.org and our text number is (608) 960-8328 (this number does not accept calls).
+During baby season, this is more important so that no one makes a trip for a healthy baby that does not need help.
 Reuniting information for healthy orphans can be found on our website at www.giveshelter.org/wildlife-center/orphaned-wild-animal.

 5. When you arrive at the Wildlife Center, place the container with the animal secured inside at the drop-off location just to the left of the Wildlife Center building door.